Epic-Breakfast-Productions/OpenQuarterMaster/software/Station Captain/docs/Quickstart Guide.md

  2. Install the package using:
     - `sudo apt install <deb file>.deb`
  3. Run the main script command: `sudo oqm-captain`
+    - The first run should prompt you to do an initial install.
+Do so.
+    - Installation should be complete once this finishes.
+You can exit the script.
+ 4. You can navigate to your computer's ip or domain from a web browser to access the Open QuarterMaster tool.
+    - Tip: the `oqm-captain` tool lists your ip under `Info / Status`/`Host / Base OS`

 For usage documentation, see the [User Guide](User%20Guide.md)